starkandwayne-attic/cfcr-compiled-deployment/README.md

 ## Thanks

-This project is only possible thanks to the CFCR team (heavily sponsored by Pivotal and VMWare).
+This project is only possible thanks to the CFCR team (heavily sponsored by Pivotal, VMWare, and Google).
 The `ops-files` and `helper` folders are taken from the upstream [kubo-deployment](https://github.com/cloudfoundry-incubator/kubo-deployment) project's `manifests` folder.
 The `cfcr.yml` file is also originally sourced from [manifests/cfcr.yml](https://github.com/cloudfoundry-incubator/kubo-deployment/blob/master/manifests/cfcr.yml), but modified with pre-compiled final releases so everything "just works" out of the box.

 Once kubo-deployment project starts maintaining a stable `master` branch and the `manifests/cfcr.yml` file includes pre-compiled final releases then this repository will not be necessary.
 Although the walk-thrus may still be valuable as they are different from https://docs-cfcr.cfapps.io/.